 Here are a few ideas below to keep the wheels moving in your business!

-Come at this from a client perspective.
-How many times in the past have you seen couples reschedule their weddings on a mass level?
-Right… never.
-Be a leader in this industry right now.
+Find a way to be a leader in your industry and for your clients.
 Now is the time to educate, serve, love, ease concerns.
 I know that you can’t solve the problems of the world, but what if you could solve one or two problems for a couple who just had their wedding put on hold.
 What if when we come out the other side of this, they sing your praises even more than normal, because despite all the uncertainties in their plans, you were the one thing that was still certain.

 I know that a lot of Americans are currently questioning whether or not they’ll have a paycheck tomorrow.
 But that doesn’t apply to every person and every household.
 You may be limited from shooting events right now, that does not mean you’re limited from making money.
 There are really great humans in the world who have the ability to support small business and they want to help.
 So let them!